aglantzrbc/data-scraping-challenge/README.md

 ### 1. PROJECT DESCRIPTION

 This project consists of two related technical tasks related to the exploration of Mars.
 First, the author was instructed to **scrape the titles and preview text from the article entries in [edX's](https://www.edx.org/) _[Mars News](https://static.bc-edx.com/data/web/mars_news/index.html)_ website**.
-After this, the author was told to **scrape temperature and related data from edX's [_Mars Facts_](https://static.bc-edx.com/data/web/mars_facts/temperature.html) website and analyze it to answer several questions about natural time-related processes on Mars**. *Coding was guided by the DRY ("don't repeat yourself") principle.*
+After this, the author was told to **scrape temperature and related data from edX's [_Mars Temperature Data_](https://static.bc-edx.com/data/web/mars_facts/temperature.html) website and analyze it to answer several questions about natural time-related processes on Mars**. *Coding was guided by the DRY ("don't repeat yourself") principle.*

 - [Task: Scrape Titles and Preview Text from *Mars News*](https://courses.bootcampspot.com/courses/3337/assignments/54002?module_item_id=961399)